 Trackables are one of my favorite parts of the geocaching game.
+But what exactly are they and how do they work?
+Can anyone start a trackable?
+What do you do when you find a trackable?
+Where do you buy geocaching trackables?
 This episode I talk about what trackables are, where to get your own, and how to start one.

 Cache Highlight: “Dr. Evil’s Face Your Fears – The Graveyard”